alvaro-tihanyi/weather-app/README.md

 ## Usage
-**Note**: By default, the application searchs for cities in Spain (country code ES), if we want to search cities in another country we need to specify it in the config.py file.
+**Note**: By default, the application searches for cities in Spain (country code ES), if we want to search cities in another country we need to specify it in the config.py file.
 For example:

 ```python
 default_country_code = "UK"